 I spent the rest of the day very pleasantly under the tent reading.
 I also made a nice potato salad using young potatoes that I had brought from Kalami, tuna, boiled eggs, onions, and capers with an olive oil and mustard sauce.

 In the evening I went again to Barba Nicolas where I met a British couple who for 12 years now come to to Kalymnos every year.
 He recently had a heart attack and an invasive operation.
 This gave us a commonality.

-The forecasts call for strong N winds in the next few days starting from tomorrow at noon.
+The forecasts called for strong N winds in the next few days starting from tomorrow at noon.
 Based on this, I plan to move N to Xerocambos tomorrow.
 It was fairly gusty during the night.

 Saturday October 14, 2006 Day 15

 In the past few days I have been updating the boat inventory list of all the spare parts, tools, etc. The list also contains the location where these can be found within the boat.
 This list I keep on my iBook laptop computer.
 This makes it easy to search for any needed item.
 But, over the years, entropy has increased and the list has become almost useless.
 Some parts have migrated to a different location, the quantity of others has changed, new items have been added to the boat but are not accounted for in the list, and so on.
 Hence the needed update.
 The problem is that doing so is very boring.
 I work on the list about one hour every morning.
 I am making progress and I hope to finish it before the end of next week.

 The forecast now called for N winds of force 6-7.
 I went ashore and bought a loaf bread and 6 bottles of spring water.
 I do not like to drink the water from the tanks and while the water produced by the water-maker is very pure it is also tasteless.
 So, I use bottled spring water for drinking.